The Diploma in the Art of Tasting Whisky is a fun and interactive course exploring all things sensory.

 This Diploma is awarded by the SQA and is the first and only whisky sensory course on the market.

-Please note that The Anatomy and Physiology of the Olfactory System and the Multi-Sensory Experience are pre-course reading modules and candidates must read and understand them before attending the course.
+Please note that The Multi-Sensory Experience and an Overview of the Production Process are pre-course reading modules and candidates must read and understand them before attending the course.

 - Course Length: 1 day